 3. Everything is negotiable

-As we navigate life, many of us believe that prices are set in stone.
+Many of us believe that prices are set in stone.
 But Ankita Terrell’s mother taught her differently with the lesson that:

-“everything, and I mean everything can be negotiated.”
+“Everything, and I mean everything, can be negotiated.”

 4. Frugal can be fun